The Pinay Homeschooler

 • Back to School Preschool Unit

-These materials are perfect tools for learning the Christmas symbols and icons and a great way for children to be creative while hand muscles are working!
+These materials are perfect tools for learning the Christmas symbols and icons and a great way for children to be creative while hand muscles work!

 Christmas Themed Playdough Mats